Skip to content

 14.7k r/s/cpu

 Query performance for single-column grouping: Benchmark results show that both CrateDB and InfluxDB perform very well for this type of query, delivering real-time insights within one second.
-While CrateDB doesn't particularly stand out in this scenario, it remains a strong solution, especially for use cases that involve more complex queries, as demonstrated in the next section.
+While CrateDB doesn't particularly stand out in this scenario, it remains a strong solution with sub-second response time for this 1 billion row dataset.

 Query performance for 2-column grouping: Benchmark results show that CrateDB performs similarly to InfluxDB when aggregating a few columns.
 However, CrateDB distinguishes itself when aggregating more than 5 columns.
 In a test involving aggregation over 10 columns (tsbs_double-groupby-all), InfluxDB stalled for minutes and eventually ran out of memory, while CrateDB consistently delivered results in under 60 seconds.